vignesh-githunt/docker-circleci-ecr-ecs/README.md

 ##   Git - CircleCi - AWS ECR - AWS ECS #####

-An example dockerized  "Hello World" application that will deploy to amazon ECS using CircleCi whenever the master branch is updated.
+An example dockerized  "Wildfly" application that will deploy to amazon ECS using CircleCi whenever the master branch is updated.

 ### AWS ####